imotyashok/poketable/README.md

 ```
 google-chrome index.html
 ```
-If you're using Mozilla Firefox browser, you can view it using this command:
+If you're using the Mozilla Firefox browser, you can view it using this command:
 ```
 firefox index.html
 ```